 Oregon Nikkei Endowment is a non-profit whose mission is to preserve and share the history and culture of the Japanese Americans in the Pacific Northwest, educate the public about their experience during WWII, and advocate for the protection of civil rights for all.

 News and Events:

-Shop and support Oregon Nikkei Endowment at our holiday gift shop, Omiyage!
-Celebrate the tradition of gift giving and choose from Asian inspired gifts and crafts created by local artisans, designers and authors.
-Omiyage will feature jewelry, fashion and home accessories, cards, origami ornaments, arts and crafts, Anime-inspired merchandise, books, and a selection of curated vintage items.
+Shop and support Oregon Nikkei Endowment at our museum gift shop, Omiyage!
+Choose from Asian inspired gifts and crafts created by local artisans, designers and authors.
+Omiyage features jewelry, fashion and home accessories, cards, origami ornaments, arts and crafts, Anime-inspired merchandise, books, and a selection of curated vintage items.

-Proceeds from Omiyage sales will support our local vendors and the programs, exhibits, and mission of Oregon Nikkei Endowment.
-If you are interested in volunteering, please contact Oregon Nikkei Endowment:
+The gift shop is open during museum visitor hours.
+Proceeds from Omiyage sales supports our local vendors and the programs, exhibits, and mission of Oregon Nikkei Endowment.

 Minidoka Center Field Project

 Baseball played a key role in sustaining the Japanese Americans who were incarcerated at the Minidoka War Relocation Center from 1942-45.
 Many camp residents—youth and adults, male and female—played baseball or softball on one of the many fields throughout the camp.

 Field-In-A-Day is based on the 1952 Farm-In-A-Day event on property that was part of the historic Minidoka site.
 Approximately 1500 volunteers built a two bedroom home, dug irrigation canals, built corrals, and planted crops — all in a single day.
 On Saturday, May 28th, individuals and groups are invited to join Friends of Minidoka and park staff in rebuilding one of the baseball fields that were interspersed among the 44 residential blocks.